 Source: HR Reported data as of August 03, 2017

 This chart describes the expected percentage of people who perform the job of Accounts Receivable Manager that make less than that salary.
 For example 50% of the people who perform the job of Accounts Receivable Manager are expected to make less than the median.

-Responsible for all activities in the accounts receivable function.
+Controls all activities in the accounts receivable function.
 Manages collection activities such as sending follow-up inquiries, negotiating with past due accounts, keeping track of cash receipts and referring accounts to collection agencies.
-Maintains accurate records.
+Ensures accurate receivable records and verifies outstanding account balances.
 Creates financial reports relating to account receivable function and status of accounts.
 Audits methods and procedures of accounts receivable function to improve efficiency.
-May require a bachelor's degree in area of specialty and at least 7 years of experience in the field or in a related area.
-Familiar with a variety of the field's concepts, practices, and procedures.
-Relies on extensive experience and judgment to plan and accomplish goals.
-Performs a variety of complicated tasks.
-Leads and directs the work of others.
-A wide degree of creativity and latitude is expected.
-Typically reports to top management.
+Requires a bachelor's degree of accounting or finance.
+Typically reports to a director.
+Manages subordinate staff in the day-to-day performance of their jobs.
+True first level manager.
+Ensures that project/department milestones/goals are met and adhering to approved budgets.
+Has full authority for personnel actions.
+Extensive knowledge of department processes.
+Typically requires 5 years experience in the related area as an individual contributor.
+1 to 3 years supervisory experience may be required.
 View full job description